Warhorst/error_gen/README.md

 - Lack of IDE support for these kinds of macros.
 The IDE will warn you about upcoming compiler errors regarding not implemented traits.

 ## Future plans
+- implement "global configurations" for enums.
+This means
-- add the 'impl_from' parameter at enum level to implement 'From' for every variant
+  - 'impl_from' to implement From for all variants
+  - 'message' with template parameters which will be used for all variants (if possible)
 - enable arbitrary expressions in message templates (to use more complex stuff like if-else or function calls)
 - improve error messages in general
+- push 'error_gen' to crates.io